Delivery Hero to shrink Foodpanda Germany, sell Foodpanda Japan

 BERLIN, Dec 22 (Reuters) - German food delivery group Delivery Hero DHER.DE said on Wednesday it would scale down its Foodpanda operations in Germany and sell the subsidiary's Japan unit, citing increased competition and labour shortages.

+Delivery Hero, whose operations span more than 50 countries, only started in June with the soft launch of its Foodpanda brand in Berlin and then rolled it out to other cities in August.

+That return home brought an abrupt end to a truce struck in late 2018, when Oestberg sold Delivery Hero's German operations to Takeaway.com - its Dutch competitor now known as Just Eat Takeaway (JET) - for $1.1 billion.

-The group also said it would divest Foodpanda Japan in the first quarter of 2022 to focus on other growth priorities within the group.
+The group also said on Wednesday it would exit the market in Japan, which it entered in September 2020, in the first quarter of 2022 to focus on growth in other markets and niches, especially in the area of quick commerce.

 ((zuzanna.szymanska@thomsonreuters.com;))